America's national railway firm, founded in 1971. It is the country's primary inter-city passenger rail operator.

 The Northeast Corridor (NEC), running between Boston and Washington, DC, is the only part of the network fully owned by Amtrak.
 It carries 43% of the firm's passengers, runs frequently and is the most comfortable way to travel between city centres in the north-east.
 If future historians had nothing but Amtrak data to understand America, a government rail expert has joked, they would assume everyone lived in or around New York City.

 The flagship service is the Acela, which runs on the NEC.
-A "next-gen" Acela launched on August 28th 2025, capable in theory of 160mph using tilting technology, though neither the tilt nor the higher speed has yet been activated.
+A "next-gen" Acela launched in 2025, capable in theory of 160mph using tilting technology, though neither the tilt nor the higher speed has yet been activated.
 The new trains can carry 25% more passengers than the old ones.

 In the nine months to July 2025, 28.6m people took an Amtrak train, a 6% increase on the same period a year earlier.
 The firm is on track to record the most journeys in its 54-year history.
 Fare revenue grew by 11% in the year to June 2025.